BlakeDarrow/DarrowRecipes/source/sphinx/index.rst

 Introduction
 #########################

-DarrowTools is a free and open source library containing custom tools I have created for my workflow.
-Currently released tool features include: easy FBX exporting, circular arrays, outliner sorting, collections by type, and much more!
+DarrowTools is a collection of Blender tools I have created for my workflow.
+Currently released tool features include: easy FBX exporting, scene management, modeling tools, and bake assisting!
-All Blender addons are written for versions above 2.80+ and are free forever.
+All Blender addons are written for versions above 2.80+.
-Written and maintained by `BlakeDarrow`_.
+| Darrow.tools is written and maintained by `BlakeDarrow`_.

 .. _BlakeDarrow: https://linktr.ee/blakedarrow